DMGPage/yii2-materialize/README.md

 ```

 ## Waves
-Waves is an external library that we've included in Materialize to allow us to create the ink effect outlined in Material Design.
+Waves is an external library that included in Materialize to allow you to create the ink effect outlined in Material Design.

 ```php
 echo Html::a(